retifrav/scraps/SQL/MySQL/mysql.md

 mysqldump -u root -p DATABASE-NAME --routines -r ~/backup.sql
 ```

-And restore a database from it:
+Drop and restore the database from this backup on another host:

 ``` cmd
 mysql -u root -p